Confidence Intervals for Performance Estimates in Brain MRI Segmentation: Discussion

 \paragraph*{More work to benchmark learning procedures} We investigated the sampling noise in the test set, the only source of variance when evaluating a {\sl trained model}.
 However evaluating a {\sl learning procedure} --as when comparing two methods-- comes with other sources of variance such as hyperparameters or random seeds~\cite{bouthillier2021accounting,varoquaux2022}.
 Methods to build confidence intervals for {\sl learning procedures} typically involve running multiple trainings with different data splits (to account for sampling noise in training and testing sets) but also different hyperparameters or random seeds \cite{bouthillier2021accounting,varoquaux2022}.
 They require much more computing power and lead to wider confidence intervals.

 \paragraph*{Limitations} While we studied the two most widely used performance metrics, there are many other metrics, some being more appropriate for certain settings~\cite{metrics-reloaded-2}.
-Also, due to space constraints, we only studied two datasets.
-We have chosen them to include both a relatively easy and a more difficult segmentation task.
-However, conducting similar experiments on other datasets would be ground for more general conclusions.
+Also, our scope is limited to brain MRI tasks, specifically hippocampus and tumor segmentation.
+We have included both a relatively easy and a more difficult segmentation task which allows to see the behavior of CIs across different levels of performance.
+However, other other modalities, such as abdominal CT or cardiac ultrasound, introduce additional variability and annotation challenges.
+It remains to be seen if our observations hold for other organs and modalities.
+Also, we only studied one method, the nnU-net, and future work would need to study other architectures.

+Furthermore, many factors contribute to the variability of performance, including lesion size and image quality.
+Larger lesions generally result in higher DSC scores, while smaller lesions often lead to lower DSC scores.
+Similarly, image quality, which can vary due to factors such as motion artifacts, noise, or differences in resolution, introduces additional variability, making it harder for models to consistently segment lesions accurately across different scans.
+Assessing the influence of these factors is another important future work.

+\paragraph*{Distribution shifts during deployment} It is crucial to acknowledge the potential for distribution shifts during deployment, such as when applying the method to healthy scans or cases with lesions of significantly different sizes.
+Confidence intervals provide a measure of variability under random sampling from a given test distribution, but they do not account for distribution shifts that may arise during deployment.
+Distribution shifts are a separate and important topic, as explored in studies \cite{Koch2024}.